chesstor/D-Piper/README.md

 <img width="60%" style="text-align:center" src="Images/Image2.png">

-*Identifier*: sample identification number.
+*Identifier*: sample identification number.<br>
 *Group*: Each sample can belong to a different group.
 Up to nine groups can be differentiated.
-Although no error will be shown, setting more groups will create overlap problems.
+Although no error will be shown, setting more groups will create overlap problems.<br>
 *Eight columns with analytical results*.
-The ion content should be expressed in mg/L (milligrams per liter) or ppm (parts per million).
+The ion content should be expressed in mg/L (milligrams per liter) or ppm (parts per million).<br>

 ### 3. Preparing the _Options_ file: